AngleProtocol/angle-docs/risks.md

 Some of the collateral assets of the protocol (EUROC, USDC for instance) are controlled by centralized entities.
 There is therefore a counterparty risk related to these entities.
 Bankruptcy remoteness and the ability to claim the underlying assets of the supported collaterals is an important aspect of the collateral selection process.

 As part of its [direct deposit modules](./other/amo.md), the protocol invests stablecoins and a portion of its treasury into other protocols (Uniswap, Aave for instance).
 The hack or a failure of any of these underlying protocols may lead the protocol to lose funds.
-So far for agEUR, the protocol has invested less than 20% of its equity in direct deposit modules.
+So far for EURA, the protocol has invested less than 20% of its equity in direct deposit modules.

 ## Bad Liquidation Risk